 We’ve been using worn out heavy equipment tires for permanent drinking troughs for a few years now, but I finally got around to building a portable tire trough.
 For portables, we’ve used plastic and galvanized troughs but inevitably they crack or crush when cattle lean on them too enthusiastically.
 Our fixed tire tanks have been unphased by the roughest treatment from cattle, so I knew I wanted to replicate that durability in my new portable trough.

-Since I need to be able to move the trough, I selected a smaller payloader tire, about five and a half feet in diameter.
+Because we rotate our herd of grass fed cattle daily, I need to be able to move the trough.
+I selected a smaller payloader tire, about five and a half feet in diameter, so it wouldn’t be too heavy.
 The industrial tire scrap yard had bigger ones, but I wanted to keep the weight within the range of what the four wheeler could drag.

 I removed the top sidewall with a reciprocating blade and used an angle grinder to remove any small reinforcing wire.
 For the bottom, I installed a 1/4″ plate and drilled it with 1/2″ holes.
 I used carriage bolts in the tire bead that passed up through the plate.
 The carriage bolt heads dig nicely into the tire and create a water tight seal.
 3/8″ bolts would probably have been fine, but I had a box of 1/2″ hardware left over from another project.
 Because this is a low pressure application, I might have been able to rely on the tire bead for the sealing, but I applied a generous coating of silicone caulk to the interface between the steel plate and the rubber as insurance.